 Sambisari temple located in Sambisari village, Purwomartani, Kalasan District, Sleman, Yogyakarta.
 Sambisari temple was homage of Shiva and this Hindu temple has been built in early 9th century AD by Rakai Garung, king of Mataram kingdom.

 Sambisari temple discovered accidentally by farmer who was digging in the fields and feel the spade struck hard object.
 Once excavated and observed, it was stone decorated with carvings.
 Based on these reports, Yogyakarta Archaeological Centre conducted research and excavation.
-Based on the results of the 1966 study determined, that these lands are ruins of temple were buried by heaps of sand and rock spewed by Mount Merapi in the year of 1906.
-Reconstruction and restoration of the temple was completed in 1987.
+Based on the results of 1966 study determined, that these lands are ruins of temple were buried by heaps of sand and rock spewed by Mount Merapi in the year of 1906.
+Reconstruction and restoration of the temple was completed in the year of 1987.

 This temple located about 6.5 meters below ground level, so the temple would not be visible from distance.
 Supposedly, the surface area around Sambisari temple is not higher than the land where Sambisari is, but sand and stones carried by the eruption of Mount Merapi in the year 1006 and it has been dumped.
 Consequently, Sambisari participate buried and becomes lower than the surrounding ground level.
-High main temple reaches 7.5 metres, it stands on the shelf that housed a square base measuring 13.65 square meters with height about 2 meters and a body temple square area of 5 square metres.
+High main temple reaches 7.5 metres, it stands on the shelf that housed a square base measuring 13.65 square meters with height about 2 meters and the body of the temple square area of 5 square metres.